+The presumption against extraterritorial application of statutes does not change our interpretation of § 1158 or § 1225.
+The presumption against extraterritoriality is "a canon of statutory construction" that "[a]bsent clearly expressed congressional intent to the contrary, federal laws will be construed to have only domestic application."
+RJR Nabisco v.
+Eur.
+Cmty., 579 U.S. 325, 335 (2016) (citing Morrison v.
+Nat'l Australia Bank Ltd., 561 U.S. 247, 255 (2010)).
 The Supreme Court has set out "a two-step framework for analyzing extraterritoriality issues."
-RJR Nabisco, Inc. v.
-Eur.
-Cmty., 579 U.S. 325, 337 (2016).
-At the first step, a court must ask whether the statute in question "gives a clear, affirmative indication that it applies extraterritorially," such that the presumption is rebutted.
+Id. at 337.
+At the first step, a court must ask whether the statute in question "gives a clear, affirmative indication that it applies extraterritorially."
 Id.
-If so, the scope of the statute's extraterritorial application "turns on the limits Congress has (or has not) imposed" in the statutory text.
+If so, the presumption is rebutted, and the scope of the statute's extraterritorial application "turns on the limits Congress has (or has not) imposed" in the statutory text.
 Id. at 337-38.
 If not, then the court must proceed to the second step and ask if the case at hand involves a "permissible domestic application" of the statute.
 Id. at 337.
+For example, in Morrison, the Supreme Court first determined that there was no affirmative indication in the Securities Exchange Act of 1934 that § 10(b) applied extraterritorially.
+561 U.S. at 265.
+At the second step, the Court determined that the focus of § 10(b) was securities transactions in the United States.
+Id. at 266.
+Because all of the alleged transactions in Morrison undisputedly occurred on foreign exchanges, the Supreme Court concluded that the case did not involve a permissible domestic application of the Exchange Act.
+Id. at 266-67, 273.